 Provide your visitors compelling reasons why they should purchase products from you rather than an offline competitor.
 Highlight free shipping, lower prices, easy access customer support, etc.

-Adding a no-hassle return policies can clinch a sale.
+Returns can be more frustrating with online businesses since you can’t just drive down the street and exchange the unwanted purchase.
+Make sure your return process is easy.
+Adding no-hassle return policies can clinch a sale.
 Be sure to have return policy information easily available and spell out exactly what is required to return a product and/or get a refund.

 Don’t clutter up your space with ads.
 Keep your visitors focused on purchasing your products.
 If you have ads in informational areas of the site keep them to a minimum and make sure they don’t overpower your own information.